AlexSabourinDev/cranberry_blog/WhyRaymarchedTransmittanceIsBiased.md

 After further investigation and experimentation, I don't think these sources are suggesting that evaluating transmittance using raymarching is biased.

-I.e. evaluating transmittance in the way seen in the code below is a completely valid and unbiased way to estimate transmittance.
+Evaluating transmittance in the way seen in the code below is a completely valid and unbiased way to estimate transmittance.

 ```
 float opticalDepthEstimate(float jitter)